 - The reason the chosen source is the most economical.
 If the determination is not based on economy, other reasons such as public safety or convenience must be included.

 - The effect on the value of the material site.

 All such sites are subject to compliance with SMARA.
 Mining operations determined to be in compliance are listed on the AB 3098 SMARA Eligible List.
 This list can be obtained from the Division of Construction or at the Department of Conservation’s website:

-The above requirements do not apply to “local borrow,” as defined in Section 19-7, “Borrow Material,” of the Standard Specifications.
+The requirements listed do not apply to “local borrow,” as defined in Section 19-7, “Borrow Material,” of the Standard Specifications.
 Refer to Chapter 7, “Environmental Stewardship,” of this manual for a list of mining operations that are or are not subject to SMARA requirements.

 Buy America requirements apply to crumb rubber incorporated into the work.
 The crumb rubber must be produced in the United States and derived from waste tires taken from vehicles owned and operated in the United States.
 Verify that the contractor submits a certificate of compliance with furnished crumb rubber showing compliance with Buy America requirements.